kvietmeier/vagrant/virtualbox/centos/README.md

 1. Create/add the SATA controller to the Guest
 2. Create the disk file - good practice to see if it already exists
-3. Attach the disk to a port on the controller - the name is important
+3. Attach the disk to a port on the controller - the name for --storagectl is important

 ```ruby